 We are going to stick to how The Walt Disney Company is being affected, the parks around the world, and how this could affect them moving forward.
 We want to keep everyone as informed as possible so that they know what exactly is going on in all the parks and the impact this is having on traveling to them.

-Keep in mind that Walt Disney World closing is a constantly evolving situation.
-With changes to the dates detailed information about it is scarce right now and as the next few days and weeks go by we will find out much more and be sharing that with you.
+Keep in mind that the Walt Disney World closure is a constantly evolving situation.
+With changes to the dates almost every day, there is always more new detailed information about the situation.
+We’ll be updating you as the weeks go by and sharing the latest.

 Keep scrolling down for the latest updates and answers to all your questions about Disney World and how this closure affects you and your vacation.
 If we leave something out feel free to ask us in the comments section below.
 We will try our best to answer any questions you have about the Disney World closure.

 Latest Disney World Closure News

 We’ve been closely monitoring the situation and the Disney parks ever since they were forced to close, and it’s something that changes on a daily basis.
 This is one of the fastest moving situations we’ve ever seen face the Disney theme parks and therefore requires close attention.

 In a move unlike anything that has ever happened in the history of Disney theme parks, Walt Disney World and all the Disney Parks and Resorts worldwide are now closed over this outbreak.
 Here are the latest updates on how everything is progressing.

 NEWS 06/8/20 – Walt Disney World Swan & Dolphin Hotels Staying Closed through July 29